teh-username/site/source/_posts/2018-07-10-ergodox-build-log.md

 ### Diodes

-The first thing that every build beings with is soldering the diodes first.
+The first thing that every build begins with is soldering the diodes first.
 For my build, I opted for through-hole diodes because I can't be bothered mucking around with the surface mount version as I don't have a fancy soldering setup.

 ![I thought not.
 It's not a story the Jedi would tell you. ](https://imgur.com/lsPua7u.jpg)
 ![It's a Sith legend.](https://imgur.com/po8aIHl.jpg)